galaxyproject/training-material/topics/statistics/tutorials/clustering_machinelearning/tutorial.md

 {: .hands_on}

-Then , you can visulaze the clustering result using the following steps:
+Then , you can visualize the clustering result using the following steps:

-> ### {% icon hands_on %} Hands-on: Visualize hierarchical clutsreing result on circles data
+> ### {% icon hands_on %} Hands-on: Visualize hierarchical clustering result on circles data
 >
 > 1. **Scatterplot w ggplot2** {% icon tool %} with the following parameters:
 >    - {% icon param-file %} *"Input tabular dataset"*: **circles hierarchical clustering**